ElianKars/StreamDeck-Multiple-Counters/README.md

 ## 🚀Installation
-1. Download _Multiple Counters_ plugin in the Stream Deck Store or [here](https://github.com/ElianKars/StreamDeck-Multiple-Counters/releases/tag/Latest).
+1. Find the _Multiple Counters_ plugin in the Stream Deck Store or download [here](https://github.com/ElianKars/StreamDeck-Multiple-Counters/releases/tag/Latest).
 2. Double-click the downloaded file to install
 3. Stream Deck will automatically add the plugin